Ottoman Istanbul: Fener Balat Neighbor

 Balat’s Coffee Department As One Of The Top Coffee Shops of Istanbul

 The visitors of Istanbul mainly focus on Grand Bazaar, Blue Mosque and Hagia Sophia.
-If you are a traveller who are looking for off the beaten track beauties of cities or if you are a photographer to capture the secret gems of cities; you may consider visiting the Fener Balat neighborhoods.
+If you are a traveller who are looking for off the beaten track beauties of cities or if you are a photographer to capture the secret gems of cities; you may consider visiting the Fener Balat neighborhood.
 It’s guaranted that you will get some of your best shots of your Istanbul trip.

-How To Get Fener and Balat Neighborhoods?
+How To Get Fener and Balat Neighborhood?

 The public transportation is a little bit complicated to get these areas.
 You can take a bus in the direction of Eyüp from Eminönü (Old City Seaside) area.
 Fener–Balat located within 15-20 minutes taxi drive distance from both “Istanbul Old City” Sultanahmet or Taksim Square.

 Fener Balat Walking Tour By Local Guide Serhat Engul

 - Ortakoy Neighborhod Things To Do